JorPoon/JorPoon/README.md

-# Hi there 👋, I am Jor!
+# Hi there 👋, my name is Jor!

 ## 📫 How to reach me ...